 To be clear, there’s no “right” writing routine (harhar), only what works best for you.
 So what is that?
 Well, first off, what do you want to achieve?
 Are you hoping to finish a 100,000-word novel in 12 months?
 Or complete a short story in 60 days?
 Once you know, write your aim down and put it in a place where you will see it every day.
 A constant reminder will hopefully spur you forward.

 - Friends, family, and work will get in the way, if you let ’em.
 Don’t.
 Review your schedule and find a few times a week where you can allot at least an hour of writing time.
 Put it in your calendar (even set up a reminder 1 hour in advance) or tack up a note in a prominent place on the fridge or by your desk.
 Make sure everyone knows they cannot bother you unless there is an emergency.

 - You have your big objective in place, but what do you want to accomplish in each session?
 Whether it’s word count or page(s), commit to a measurable goal during your writing time.

 - Test out the best place to work.
-Maybe it’s not at home at your desk, but instead at a coffee shop, your friend’s living room table, or in Maya Angelou’s case, a hotel room.
-Wherever it is, make note of where you feel most inspired.
+Maybe it’s not at home at your desk, but at a coffee shop, your friend’s living room table, or in Maya Angelou’s case, a hotel room.
+Wherever it is, make a note of where you feel most inspired.